perusio/drush-cache-warmer/README.md

 batches of 20, i.e., making 20 parallel requests.

 The parallel crawler is implemented as a web service allowing for the crawler to be pluggable.
-There's a *default* crawler provided relies on Nginx Embedded Lua module [`ngx.location.capture_multi`](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) directive, that allows to make an arbitrary number of requests in a non-blocking way using Nginx event driven architecture coupled with Lua speed.
+There's a *default* crawler provided relying on Nginx Embedded Lua module [`ngx.location.capture_multi`](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) directive, that allows to make an arbitrary number of requests in a non-blocking way using Nginx event driven architecture coupled with Lua speed.

 The focus is on **speed** and **simplicity**.
 The limit of the parallelism will be at the OS and network level and not in any way inherent to this command.
 You can make **1000** requests in parallel if you wish.
-The limiting will be the either at the network level (the network) gets saturated or your drupal site cannot cope with such a number of simultaneous requests.
+The limiting factors will be the either at the network level (the network gets saturated) or your drupal site cannot cope with such a number of simultaneous requests.

 ## Requirements